-The most memorable Super Bowl halftime shows of all time
+A look back at the best Super Bowl halftime shows and fashions

 Janet Jackson and Justin Timberlake's 2004 performance will forever be remembered as the incident that brought "wardrobe malfunction" into popular parlance.

-While performing a duet, Timberlake ripped off a part of Jackson's bustier, exposing her breast to 143.6 million viewers, and "Nipplegate" was born.
+While performing a duet, Timberlake ripped off a part of Jackson's bustier, exposing her breast to millions of viewers, and "Nipplegate" was born.

 A lot of people were unhappy.
 The Federal Communications Commission reportedly received more than 500,000 indecency complaints about 9/16 of a second of exposed flesh, and levied a $550,000 fine against CBS, the network airing the game, and its affiliates.
 (The fine was thrown out by the Supreme Court in 2012.)